baph-omet/Apex-Launcher/README.md

 Welcome to the repository for the official launcher for fan game [Pokémon Apex](https://pokemonapex.tumblr.com).
 This launcher is written in C# for Windows.

 ## Issues
 If you have found an issue or have a suggestion about the **launcher only**, please report them here.
-If you think you can do better than me, feel free to submit a pull request and I'll check it out.
+If you would like to contribute code, feel free to submit a pull request for review.

 If you have an in-game issue with Apex, please report it on the [official subreddit](https://www.reddit.com/r/PokemonApex).